 For the 2016-2017 academic year, the university's goal was to increase the number of tenured faculty that identify as female, Black, Hispanic, American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander, and increase the number of tenure-track faculty that identify as Black, Hispanic, American Indian/Alaska Native and Native Hawaiian/Other Pacific Islander.
 With regard to tenured positions, although UCF increased the number of female faculty members by 22 (from 173 to 195), using comparative national standards, this remained an area in need of improvement.
 UCF also did not achieve its goal of increasing Black tenured faculty.
 For 2016-17, the number of Black tenured faculty decreased by one (from 27 to 26) and remained an area in need of improvement using comparative national standards.
-For individuals that identify as Hispanic or Native Hawaiian/Other Pacific Islander, there was no change in the number of tenured faculty members (3 to 2).
+For individuals that identify as Hispanic or Native Hawaiian/Other Pacific Islander, there was no change in the number of tenured faculty members, and there was a decrease in the number of American Indian/Alaska Native members (3 to 2).
 With regard to tenure-track faculty, UCF increased the number of faculty that identify as Black (12 to 13) and Hispanic (19 to 26).
 However, the number of tenure-track faculty that identified as either American Indian/Alaska Native or Native Hawaiian/Other Pacific Islander remained zero.